ratnadeepb/gateway-nf/README.md

 Every record also holds a corresponding bitmap indicating which NFs have completed processing this record. ***Comparing per-record bitmaps to the global bitmap allows the gateway to determine which packets have been completely processed***

-- the per packet and global bitmaps enable the gateway to partiotion records into `processed` and `completed` (Look at `Gateway Entry Structs`).
+- the per packet and global bitmaps enable the gateway to partition records into `processed` and `completed` (look at `Gateway Entry Structs`).
 - plus they enable the gateway to know which NFs are yet to process a record and allows to recover easily from NF failures.
 - the global bitmap also allows the gateway to track authorised NFs
 - further maintaining a per-connection bitmap will enable NFs to register for specific connections only